Powering Insights: Using Power BI as a Business Analyst

 Power Query:

-With this data connection tool, BAs may import, process, filter, and shape data from a variety of sources, laying the groundwork for effective analysis.
+With this data connection tool, you can import, process, filter, and shape data from a variety of sources, laying the groundwork for effective analysis.

 Power Pivot:

-Using DAX (Data Analysis Expressions), BAs may manage enormous datasets, construct relationships between tables, and create calculated fields/columns.
+Using DAX (Data Analysis Expressions), you can manage enormous datasets, construct relationships between tables, and create calculated fields/columns.

 Power Map & Power View:

-These are visualisation tools that allow BAs to produce interactive charts, graphs, and maps.
+Probably my favourite tool, these are visualisations that allow you to produce interactive charts, graphs, and maps.

 Five Steps for Effective Data Analysis in Power BI